 - Learn means to assert your growing identity.

 - Talk with others who have experienced the Slump.

 Talk with the University Minister about Spiritual Life.

 - Increase interaction with college personnel and services.

 - Form lifelong friends.

-- Watch your email inbox for an invitation to one of seven monthly dinners.
+- Watch your email inbox for an invitation to a short meeting.